tzuber-dev/Portfolio2InitialSubmission/README.md

 # Portfolio2InitialSubmission

-This file only has two completed files, BB.h and BBLayout.H
+This repository only has two completed files, BB.h and BBLayout.H